priyanshu2529/Email-Campaign-/Readme.md

 These can help **predict the probability of a user clicking**.
 Once trained, the model can optimize which type of email to send, increasing overall effectiveness.

 ---
+## Model Training

+A Random Forest classifier was trained to predict whether a user opens an email based on the dataset.
+The current accuracy is 98%, but due to data imbalance, precision and recall for the minority class are low.
+Further improvements are in progress.This all happened due to only 2% data beong true and others being false.

 ###  By how much could a model improve click-through rate?